 One sub-sea tunnel (Vágatunnilin) connects the western island of Vágar (Airport) to the island of Streymoy (capital Tórshavn).
 The other sub-sea tunnel (Norðoyatunnilin) connects the northern island of Borðoy (Klaksvík) to the island of Eysturoy (Leirvík).
 You are only charged when driving from Vágar in Vágatunnilin, and driving from Klaksvík in Norðoyatunnilin.

-There are no pay station at the tunnels.
-Drive through the tunnel without stopping and pay at one of these petrol stations:
+There are no pay stations at the tunnels.
+You can choose to pay online, or drive through the tunnel without stopping and pay at one of these petrol stations:

 Effo – Kollafjørður